dS/CFT Correspondence from a Defect Operator: Discussion and Conclusion

 In this work, we have investigated the symmetry-based perspective of the dS/CFT correspondence using Wick rotation and analytic continuation.
 Beginning with global AdS$_{d+1}$ in Lorentzian signature, we demonstrated how these operations yield the static patch of dS$_{d+1}$ together with the appropriate bulk dS$_{d+1}$ isometry group, from which one can read off the corresponding CFT$_d$ generators.
 The resulting adjoint operation for these generators in the dS bulk coordinate representation differs from the familiar AdS/CFT case, leading to an exotic adjoint structure that naturally introduces a global defect operator $PT$.
 This operator is essential for reproducing the correct Green’s function of a real scalar field in dS$_{d+1}$.
 Motivated by the antipodal symmetry inherent to the sphere, we posited that vacuum degeneracy should be anticipated within the dS/CFT framework.
 Furthermore, we explicitly demonstrated that any CFT$_2$ with a central charge possessing an imaginary component must necessarily exhibit spontaneous $PT$-symmetry breaking of its vacuum state.
 Finally, we scrutinized connected correlators in the presence of both global and local defects using integral identities, elucidating how global defect operators can be seamlessly incorporated into these identities and how the defect conformal group must be appropriately expanded in the dS/CFT correspondence. \\

 We applied Wick rotation and analytic continuation only to the metric, CFT generators, and Green’s functions, and we found that this restricted procedure works consistently in arbitrary dimensions.
 However, these operations remain subtle in general quantum field theories, particularly in curved spacetime.
 When applied directly to the Lagrangian, difficulties arise in the path integral and regularization.
 Our examination reveals that Wick rotation and analytic continuation can be executed reliably on numerical quantities—such as Green’s functions post-evaluation—yet cannot be applied directly to bra states.
 While the continuation generates expressions akin to Eq.~\eqref{gf1}, such expressions ought to correspond to expectation values of vacuum states whose conjugate spectra are distinct, thereby indicating that the continuation cannot be uniformly applied to all states.
 Instead, the exotic adjoint structure we introduced provides a consistent realization of observables through the Wick rotation and analytical continuation.
 This observation is promising for the study of dS$_{d+1}$ quantum gravity from CFT$_d$ data.
-Once expectation values of all connected correlators are known, the dS bulk theory is fully determined, even without explicit knowledge of its Lagrangian. \\
+Once expectation values of all connected correlators are known, the dS bulk theory is fully determined, even without explicit knowledge of its Lagrangian.
+The central lesson of this work is that analytic continuation from AdS to dS modifies not only correlation functions but also the notion of adjointness and the Hilbert-space metric.
+The resulting $PT$-defect structure provides a possible bridge between analytic continuation approaches, non-unitary dS dualities \cite{Strominger:2001pn}, and higher-spin realizations of dS/CFT \cite{Anninos:2011ui}. \\